 What’s search engine optimization?
 And how do I do it?

-The research is clear: having a strong online presence is non-negotiable.
-A 2018 survey from Doctor.com found that 80% of respondents used the Internet to search for healthcare-related information in the past year.
-The survey also revealed that 63% of respondents chose one provider over another because of the provider’s strong online presence (e.g., availability of relevant, accurate information).
+The research is clear: Having a strong online presence is non-negotiable.
+According to a recent survey, 84% of consumers search for a physical therapist prior to booking an appointment.
 And if a practice is looking to boost its online presence, search engine optimization (or SEO) saves the day.

 Chances are you’ve probably heard of SEO.
 But, you may not know what it means—or why it’s important.
 Here’s a quick rundown.
 When you run a keyword search on Google (e.g., “physical therapists in Phoenix”), you’ll see (in order) the following:

-- local search results scattered on a map
+- local search results scattered on a map; and

-The first item are results companies have paid for.
+The first items are results companies have paid for; you can tell which ones are paid because Google slaps a “Sponsored” label up in the top corner.
 The second and third items are organic search results.
-The order in which your various organic search results appear is based entirely on the SEO value of the individual web pages each result leads to.
+The order in which your various organic search results appear is based entirely on the SEO value of the individual web pages to which each result leads.

 According to Moz, SEO can be defined as the “practice of increasing the quantity and quality of traffic to your website through organic search engine results.”
-And because the majority of online health seekers use Google to find providers (62%, to be exact, according to Kyruus), ranking high in Google search results is becoming increasingly important.
+And because the majority of online health seekers use Google to find providers, ranking high in Google search results is becoming increasingly important.

 The page title is the hyperlinked text at the top of any entry on a SERP, and it declares to all searchers what that page is about.
 This should, at a minimum, include your clinic name and your city.